hclent/CreoleVal/nlg/creolem2m/README.md

 The Creole language codes are present in `creoles_list.txt`.

-**We will update this section with further details on how to reproduce our train-dev-test sets.**
+**We will update this section with a Google Form where you can request the data from us.**

+**We do not own this data, and it his highly confidential, and must not be shared.**

 Our data is in the following format: